Dafz-7/playgroundrepo/README.md

-Thsi is my programming and coding journey.
+This is my programming and coding journey.